OSHChip/oshchip.github.io/products/Is_OSHChip_right_for_me.md

 - Only 14 I/O pins
 - I/O is not 5V compliant
 - I/O pins are only designed to drive CMOS type loads (mostly)
+- Not currently manufactured in high volume, so price is not as low as some recently announced very high volume development boards
+- OSHChip community has not yet been established
+- Relying on 1 person at OSHChip, and the developer communities at Nordic Semiconductor's DevZone for answering questions
+- Currently minimal examples and tutorials
+- It is assumed that you are familiar with processor boards, and you can navigate a processor chips data sheet and the API documentation provided by Nordic Semiconductor
+- Initial support is only for C/C++
+- Not yet integrated into the Arduino IDE
+- Not designed to be soldered directly into a PCB (the pins may come out of the OSHChip board), should use a socket
+- There are other 32 bit ARM CPU boards available with higher clock rates and higher performance